NFL cuts isolation time for players who test positive

 It was not immediately clear whether Wentz tested positive for the virus or was deemed a close contact to someone else who had tested positive.
 However, if Wentz has no symptoms, he could be cleared to play.

+Masks must be worn on the sideline and at all times except when playing and practicing for five days after return.

+Masks must be worn by all players and staff indoors at team facilities.
+Players and staff are not permitted to eat together.
+A limit of 15 people applies for weight rooms.
+Also, even fully vaccinated staff and players are encouraged to avoid public areas including restaurants, bars and social gatherings.

-The Tennessee Titans, who can clinch the AFC South with either a win or a Colts' loss, added two more in linebacker Jayon Brown and practice squad receiver Cody Hollister, who has played three of the past four games including one start.
-That brings the Titans' total to nine, not counting a 10th player out for the season on injured reserve.
+The Tennessee Titans, who can clinch the AFC South with either a win or a Colts’ loss, added linebacker Jayon Brown and practice squad receiver Cody Hollister, who has played three of the past four games including one start.
+They later added defensive end Denico Autry, who has eight sacks this season, to bring the Titans’ total to 10, not counting an 11th player out for the season on injured reserve.

 The timing couldn’t be worse for the Colts, who have rebounded from a 1-4 start to win eight of their past 10.
 They can clinch one of the seven AFC playoff spots with a win over the Raiders.

-Indy's move comes one day after five players including right tackle Braden Smith were added to a rapidly expanding COVID-19 list and less than 24 hours after coach Frank Reich was asked whether any additional precautions would be taken to protect Wentz.
+Indy’s move comes one day after five players, including right tackle Braden Smith, were added to a rapidly expanding COVID-19 list.

-“Yes, there has been with the team, as far as — really for every player," Reich said.
-“So, we’ll have a plan for the whole team, a plan for certain individuals, Carson being one of them but not the only person.
-I don’t want to go into detail on every person we might do something a little extra with, but those things are being talked about."

-Veteran Brett Hundley and James Morgan are on Indy's practice squad.
-Hundley has gone 3-6 as a starter during his NFL career.

 Indy won Saturday at Arizona despite missing six starters because of COVID-19 and losing two more in the first half.
-The absences forced Indy to play with only one of its five regular offensive line starters, Smith.
+The absences forced the Colts to play with only one of their five regular offensive line starters, Smith.

 It’s unclear how many, if any, of those players may return Sunday.